 - Environmental Initiatives

 - Health and Wellness

-The LCCF considers grant requests from Lake County nonprofit organizations, or organizations partnered with Lake County nonprofits, serving the Lake County, Colorado community.
-We award grants to local nonprofit organizations and partnerships that meet our mission statement objectives and other selection criteria; programs that increase the capabilities and capacity of other local nonprofit organizations; and infrastructure projects focused on developing a sustainable economy or programs aimed at improving the quality of life for people in the community.
-Currently, we do not offer grants to individuals, multi-year funding or renewal grants for previously funded projects.
+The LCCF awards grants to local nonprofit organizations and partnerships that meet our mission statement objectives and other selection criteria; programs that increase the capabilities and capacity of other local nonprofit organizations; and infrastructure projects focused on developing a sustainable economy or programs aimed at improving the quality of life for people in the community.
+Currently, we do not offer grants to individuals or multi-year funding.

 The Board of Directors of the LCCF determines final approval of all grants awarded and may not be able to fund all qualifying requests.
 However, all requests which meet the funding guidelines of the LCCF will be given full consideration by the Board.
 The LCCF does not discriminate based on race, religion, sexual preference, physical circumstances or national origin.
 Applicants must hold similar standards.
 Grant applications from organizations known to have discriminatory policies will not be considered.

 The LCCF offers at least one grant-making cycle each year.
 Notice of grant opportunities may be provided through local newspapers and social media.
 Applications are generally available at least four weeks prior to the grant deadline and can be located on the LCCF website under Grants.
 You can also check our eligibility criteria to ensure your organization’s funding request fits with our mission and funding areas, or email firstname.lastname@example.org with any questions prior to submitting a proposal.
 Grant applications are not automatically mailed to organizations that are past funding recipients.
 It is the responsibility of the organization to request the current grant application documents.
 Late and/or incomplete applications will not be accepted or considered for funding support.